-Fewer and less: Fewer should be used with things that can be counted; less should be used for amounts you can't count.
+Fewer and less: "Fewer" should be used with things that can be counted; "less" should be used for amounts you cannot count.
 Example: Fewer boys than girls were upset; however, the girls were less upset than anticipated.

 Implicit: See Explicit and implicit.